HuxleyIsMe/TicTacToe/README.md

 ## Design

+I wanted to use a Pubsub approach because of curiosity and i wanted to work with injecting to the DOM/mutating the HTML as opposed to pre coding the layout in the HTML tree.
+I did this deliberetly because im curious about how programs such as React or vue handle dom manipulation - its building towards something else!

 The Game is composed of four classes:

 - Board : handles rendering of the board and the game state